dennisreimann/masq/README.md

 [![Build Status](https://secure.travis-ci.org/dbloete/masq.png)](http://travis-ci.org/dbloete/masq)

 *Please note:* Currently this project is in a WORK IN PROGRESS state.
-I am moving over the masquerade code to this engine approach.
+I have moved the masquerade code to this engine approach and think this should be the future of the project, as it supports running standalone as well as integrating it into other Rails applications.
+Nevertheless I'd like to get more feedback from people that tried upgrading from a masquerade installation before masq hits 1.0

 Masq is a mountable Rails engine that provides OpenID server/identity provider functionality.
 It is the successor of the stand-alone Rails application [masquerade](http://github.com/dbloete/masquerade/).